-A creamy pot of yoghurt not only makes a delicious breakfast, dessert or snack but has so many health benefits too.
+A creamy pot of yoghurt not only makes a delicious breakfast, dessert, or snack but also has many health benefits.
 If you are looking for a more cost-effective way to buy yoghurt, a cheaper dairy-free option, or a healthier, sustainable alternative to store-bought yoghurt, then a yoghurt maker will be an investment that will be paid off very quickly.

 Best yoghurt makers at a glance: